Estate Planning, Wills and Trusts Attorney in the Jacksonville / St. Johns, Florida Areas

 - Myth #2: Only parents need a will.
 Whether you have kids or not, you are going to face a whole series of important legal decisions in your life.
 Estate plans include important documents that dictate who will make those decisions if you can’t, and how they should decide, for example, what kind of life-saving medical treatment you might receive someday.

 - Myth #3: The default inheritance rules provide enough protection.
 Inheritance laws are complicated.
 Assets often pass in ways that the deceased person never anticipated, and family members are passed over and hurt in the process.
 Moreover, without a trust in place, your estate will be subject to a public probate proceeding, which can prove both costly and embarrassing for your survivors.

 - Myth #4: Estate planning is too expensive.
-Our Jacksonville estate planning attorneys offer a wide range of services, strategies, and solutions to fit your family’s budget.
+Our Jacksonville, FL estate planning lawyers offer a wide range of services, strategies, and solutions to fit your family’s budget.

 What Does an Estate Plan Include?

 The contents of your estate plan will be dictated by the specific circumstances of your family and estate, as well as your unique needs.
 In general, though, a comprehensive 21st century estate plan should include the following at a minimum:

 - Revocable trust (i.e. living trust)

 In today’s digital world, protection for your online accounts and other virtual assets is becoming increasingly important as well.
 Our office can help you incorporate digital estate planning into whatever approach you ultimately choose.